What is an Appositive? (A Noun in Apposition)

 Essential appositives are also called restrictive appositives.
-As the name itself suggests, this type of nouns or noun phrase is essential for a sentence to give us a clear meaning.
+As the name itself suggests, this type of noun or noun phrase is essential for a sentence to give us a clear meaning.
 Here we would not use any commas to separate this part.

 - The film The Titanic received many Oscar Awards.